bavertorun/SmartContracts/README.md

 Welcome to the **SmartContractsHub** repository!
 This repository contains various smart contracts developed using Solidity for Ethereum-based applications.

-## Overview

-This repository features a collection of smart contracts that demonstrate various functionalities, including a lottery system, user management, and transaction handling.
-Each contract is designed to be modular and reusable.

 ## Contracts

 ### 1. [Lottery Contract](LotteryContract)